CISecurity/SecureSuiteResourceGuide/docs/source/Dashboard Deployment Guide for Linux.md

 ##Configuration and Deployment - Installer##
 <b>This section describes how to configure and deploy the Dashboard using the Installer.
 For instructions on how to configure and deploy the Dashboard manually, see [Configuration and Deployment - Manual](#confAndDeploymentManual).</b>

+The permissions on the configuration file (ccpd-config.yml) and the logs directory for CIS-CAT Pro Dashboard need to allow the tomcat user to read and/or write.

 Locate the latest version of CIS-CAT Pro Dashboard, pinned at the top of the Downloads section, from [CIS WorkBench](https://workbench.cisecurity.org/).
 Download the CIS-CAT Pro Dashboard Unix bundle from [CIS WorkBench](https://workbench.cisecurity.org/).
 Place and extract the bundle on your tomcat instance.

 After the CIS-CAT Pro Dashboard Unix bundle has been extracted, please confirm that its contents look similar to the following image: